mutualmobile/react-native-barricade/README.md

 ```

 **Note:** In BarricadeView, apart from changing the selected response for any of the listed APIs, we can also:
-- Disable/Enable barricade.
-This will stop mocking all the APIs and you can check the app with actual response at runtime.
+- Disable/Enable Barricade.
+This will stop/start mocking API calls and lets you check the app with the actual/mocked API responses at runtime.
 - Reset all the changes done to the list of selected responses.

 ## Store Submission

-react-native-barricade is safe to include with store builds (and could be used to support things like a demo mode for your app), but most of the time you will probably want to ensure that the barricade is disabled for store builds.
-You can achieve this by wrapping the creation of barricade and BarricadeView inside an ENV check.
+react-native-barricade is safe to include with store builds (and could be used to support things like a demo mode for your app), but most of the time you will probably want to ensure that Barricade is disabled for store builds.
+You can achieve this by wrapping the creation of Barricade and BarricadeView inside an ENV check.

 index.js:
 ```tsx